rusk2ua/10ghz-log-analyzer/README.md

-# ARRL 10 GHz and Up Contest Logger
+# ARRL 10 GHz and Up Contest Log Analyzer

 Python script to convert Google Sheets contest logs to Cabrillo format for the ARRL 10 GHz and Up Contest.